k4hearts1317-jpg/filezenshin/README.md

-# 🍷 Instagram Abandoned Account Finder #
+# 🍷 Instagram Jacking Tool #

-A smart Instagram tool that scans for abandoned / inactive accounts and automatically sends detailed information to your Telegram bot.
+**A smart Instagram tool that scans for abandoned / inactive accounts and automatically sends detailed information to your Telegram bot.**
 ⚡ Fast • 🔒 Secure • 🤖 Automated

-#✨ Features#
+# ✨ Features #

-🔍 Find abandoned or inactive Instagram accounts
+**🔍 Find abandoned or inactive Instagram accounts**

-📊 Extract useful info (username, bio, followers, following, profile pic, etc.)
+**📊 Extract useful info (username, year, followers, following, meta true, etc.)**

-🤖 Auto-send results to your Telegram bot
+**🤖 Auto-send results to your Telegram bot**

-⚡ Lightweight & fast scanning
+**⚡ Lightweight & fast scanning**

-🛠 Easy setup, works with Python
+**🛠 Easy setup, works with Python**

-#⚠️ Disclaimer#
+# ⚠️ Disclaimer #

-This tool is created for educational purposes only.
+**This tool is created for educational purposes only.
 We are not affiliated with Instagram.
-Please use responsibly and do not abuse this software.
+Please use responsibly and do not abuse this software.**

-#🤝 Contributing#
+# 🤝 Contributing #

-Pull requests are welcome!
-For major changes, open an issue first to discuss what you’d like to change.
+**Pull requests are welcome!
+For major changes, open an issue first to discuss what you’d like to change.**

-#⭐ Support#
+# ⭐ Support #

-If this project helps you, give it a star ⭐ on GitHub and share with others!
+**If this project helps you, give it a star ⭐ on GitHub and share with others!**